Can I Get a Paternity DNA Test While Pregnant?

 Yes.
 A prenatal paternity test makes it possible to analyze your unborn child’s DNA, tracing paternity and establishing a clear genetic link between father and child.

-Is it Safe to Take a Paternity Test While Pregnant?
+Is it Safe to Take a DNA Paternity Test While Pregnant?

 Before recent lab advancements, prenatal DNA testing was an invasive process that was typically associated with a wide range of risk factors.
 However, because today’s method of prenatal paternity testing only utilizes a blood sample from the mother, there is no risk posed to the unborn child.

-What are the Benefits to Prenatal DNA Testing?
+What are the Benefits of a Prenatal DNA Test While Pregnant?

 A prenatal DNA test offers a wide range of benefits, ranging from personal peace of mind to the ability to declare legal paternity.
 Here are a few reasons you may want to consider getting a lab-provided prenatal paternity test: